collective-soundworks/soundworks/manual/tutorial.md

 # Writing the `Performance` module

 In most applications, the only module you will have to implement is the `performance` module.
-The *Soundworks* library provides the `ClientPerformance` and `ServerPerformance` base classes that you would extend to implement the `performance` of your application.
+The *Soundworks* library provides the `Performance` base classes on the client side and server side, that you would extend to implement the `performance` of your application.

-The `ClientPerformance` and `ServerPerformance` modules respectively extend the `ClientModule` and `ServerModule` base classes, so they provide the `start`, `connect` and `disconnect` methods seen above.
+The `Performance` base classes extend the `Module` base classes.
 On the client side, the `start` method is called when the client enters the performance.
 On the server side, the `connect` method is called when a client connects to the server, and the `disconnect` method is called when a client disconnects from the server.

 Additionally, the `ServerPerformance` class provides the `enter` and `exit` methods, that are called when a client enters or exits the performance.
 In other words, the `ServerPerformance`'s `enter` method is called when a particular client calls the `ClientPerformance`'s `start` method.
 On the other hand, the `exit` method is called either when a client calls the `ClientPerformance`'s `done` method, or if a client disconnects from the server.
 In order to keep track of the clients who participate in the performance (*i.e.* who entered the performance and have not exited yet), `ServerPerformance` module  maintains an array of performing clients in its `clients` attribute.